aaronwhitesell/cspost/_posts/2017-7-23-getting-started.md

 * If necessary include just enough code to reproduce issue
     * This may be a snippet of code or a simplified application (don't send your entire application)
     * To prepare projects for attachment use CSPack (Tools > Pack Application)
-* If nesessary attach log files
+* If necessary attach log files
     * sync.log, api.log, or ui.log
 * Proof-read, is everything clear?
 * Finally, be prepared to answer follow-up questions